-Spot rate transfer.
-This is the most common service for personal transfers and this service will be offered by most banks and international money transfer providers.
+- Spot rate transfer.
+This is the most common service for personal transfers and this service will be offered by most banks and IMT providers.
 A spot rate is the on the spot rate, the exchange rate for a currency at that particular day and time.
 Say you want to transfer $10,000 AUD to the US today.
-The best spot rate according to our comparison tool is 0.7483 USD, so if you transfer your funds on this day you will get USD $7,483.00.
+The best spot rate according to our comparison tool is 0.7483 USD, so if you transfer your funds on this day you could get USD $7,483.00.

 You might think that just because you are making a one off transfer it doesn’t really matter that much who you choose to transfer your funds, exchange rates all look pretty similar.

 But it really is important and obviously the more funds you are transferring the bigger the difference will be to you.

 One additional thing that is important to understand with international money transfers is that some providers are stronger with certain currencies.
 So you might find that one provider has better rates for USD and another one has a better exchange for Pounds.
 That’s why we’ve developed our IMT exchange rate calculator tool to give you a quick snapshot of every provider's rates in one quick summarised table.